thi-ng/blog/2016/20160105-evolutionary-failures.md

 a threshold/target fitness has been reached or no further improvements can be found…

-Since the process does not prescribe any other specifics, it’s suitable & flexible enough for a wide range of design problems and for many years has provided a fertile ground for research and experimentation, incl. arts, music, architecture & engineering, but also the nature of programming itself (see
+Since the process does not prescribe any other specifics, it's suitable & flexible enough for a wide range of design problems and for many years has provided a fertile ground for research and experimentation, incl. arts, music, architecture & engineering, but also the nature of programming itself (see